ianunruh/ianunruh.com/_posts/2014-05-14-monitor-everything-part-3.md

 ./install-logstash-forwarder.sh
 ```

 You should now start seeing logs shipping to your indexer.
-Just edit `/etc/logstash-forwarder/config.json` to customize the files you want to ship, as well as the types assigned to them.
+Just modify `/etc/logstash-forwarder/config.json` to customize the files you want to ship, as well as the types assigned to them.

 ***

 ## Wrap-up

 I covered several ways to improve your log aggregation solution in this post, including architectures for scaling it out, ways to increase security between various components, and a lighter way to ship logs to your indexer.
-I'll start covering service checks and metrics gathering using Sensu and Graphite in the [next post](/2014/05/monitor-everything-part-4.html).
+The [next post](/2014/05/monitor-everything-part-4.html) will start covering collection of metrics using Sensu and Graphite.